Solid State Interlocking

 Solid State Interlocking (SSI) is the brand name of the first generation processor-based interlocking developed in the 1980s by British Rail's Research Division, GEC-General Signal and Westinghouse Signals Ltd in the UK.
+It was a forerunner to the modern computer-based interlocking (CBI) systems in widespread use today.

+Technology

 Interlocking hardware

-SSI utilises a 2-out-of-3 redundancy architecture, whereby all safety-critical functions are performed in three separate processing lanes and the results voted upon.
+SSI utilises a two-out-of-three redundancy architecture, whereby all safety-critical functions are performed in three separate processing lanes and the results voted upon.
 An SSI interlocking cubicle comprises three Interlocking Processors or Multi Processor Modules (MPMs), two Panel Processors and a Diagnostics Processor (DMPM).
-An SSI system can operate on two MPMs in the event of the failure of one.
-It does not need the DMPM to function as an interlocking, as this drives the technician's terminal only.
+In the event of a single MPM failure, an SSI system is capable of continuing to operate on the two remaining MPMs; furthermore, the interlocking functionality does not actually require the DMPM to be operational, as this is used for the technician's terminal only.